Geoffrey L. Harrison

 June 2003 — Settled a $20 million breach of contract and fraud case brought by our client, France-based Hexamedics, S.A.R.L., against two of the world's largest pacemaker manufacturers, Guidant Corp. and Intermedics, Inc. We filed suit in federal court in Minneapolis and alleged that Guidant and Intermedics improperly poached Hexamedics' sales representatives and cut off its supply of pacemakers en route to driving Hexamedics out of business.
 We settled the case a few months after surviving defendants' motion for summary judgment and two weeks before our trial date.
 The amount of the settlement is confidential.

 February 2003 — A national Minnesota-based computer equipment leasing company called us after its lessee, a Texas-based seismic data company, had obtained an ex parte TRO that prevented the leasing company from retaking possession of millions of dollars worth of its leased equipment.
 After expedited discovery and a one day mini-trial, we persuaded a Texas court to deny the lessee's request for an injunction and, better yet, to dismiss its entire lawsuit.
 We then filed our own lawsuit in Minnesota against the delinquent lessee to enforce our Lease Agreement.
-We settled the case just seven months later with the lessee agreeing to pay us over $7.8 million, including payment of our attorneys fees.
+We settled the case just seven months later with the lessee agreeing to pay our client over $7.8 million, including payment of our attorneys fees.

 September 2002 - Won an appeal in the United States Court of Appeals for the Fifth Circuit, and persuaded the Fifth Circuit to reinstate a $120-plus million breach of contract claim against Lucent Technologies, Inc. The Fifth Circuit held that the federal district court erred by dismissing claims brought against Lucent by the former owners of Herrmann Technology, Inc., a company Lucent had purchased with stock then worth over $400 million.
 The Fifth Circuit held that the former owners properly had stated a claim for breach of contract and remanded the claim to the district court for further proceedings.
 We settled the case ten months after the Fifth Circuit issued its ruling.
 The amount of the settlement is confidential.
 Click here to read excerpts from an article in The Texas Lawyer about this case.